polm/deltos/README.md

 [percol](https://github.com/mooz/percol).
 Once those are installed you can search just by running:

-    deltos cache && dsearch
+    deltos cache && deltos search

 Just type to filter entries displayed, and select one from the list to edit it.
-To make sure the cache is regenerated regularly add an entry to your crontab, remembering to set the environment variable.
-On most crons you can put in an entry like this (assuming `deltos-cache` is in your `PATH`):
+To make sure the cache is regenerated regularly add an entry to your crontab:

     */10 * * * * deltos cache